yalexand/ALYtools/README.md

 Detailed user guide will be added soon.

 # License
-This project is covered under GNU General Public License as published by the Free Software Foundation.
+Original ALYtools code is covered by MIT license.
+Code involving third party designs under GPL v2, is covered by that license.